seebe/rzg_stuff/initramfs/README.md

        $ sudo gedit etc/inittab

-2. Add a coomand to 'mount -t devtmpfs' as the first operation to do, even before mounting /proc
+2. Add a comamnd to 'mount -t devtmpfs' as the first operation to do, even before mounting /proc Add the line below "# Startup the system"

 For Example: